1 in 10 parents believe nurseries are properly funded

 The online survey of more than 1,300 parents in England, conducted at the end of January 2021, found that just 11% of parents surveyed believed the financial settlement currently on offer to the early years sector is enough.

-The survey also revealed concerns the impact a lack of sector support could have on parents’ ability to work.
+The survey also revealed concerns about the impact a lack of sector support could have on parents’ ability to work.
 When asked about the possible effect of being unable to access their early years setting, 72% of respondents said they would struggle with work-life balance, while nearly half feared it would lead to a potential loss of income (47%) or cause them to lose out on vital career progression (45%).
 Over a third (36%) said that a loss of early years care and education would prevent them from being able to return to their physical place of work, highlighting the extent to which a lack of support for the early years could put the country’s economic recovery at risk.

 Given that the vast majority (90%) of survey respondents were women, any underfunding of the sector could unfairly penalise the female workforce in particular, should quality childcare and early education services be forced to close as a result.